CoderDennis/decorum/NOTES.md

 - [x] Put raw chunk manipulation functions in `History` and test them.

 - [x] Implement binary search for finding smaller interesting values within the PRNG history.

+- [ ] Change `list_of` to have some maximum list size.
+Adjust probability as it gets closer to the max?
+See https://github.com/elm-explorations/test/blob/9669a27d84fc29175364c7a60d5d700771a2801e/src/Fuzz.elm#L678

 - [ ] Store `length` in `History` struct?
 This would make some operations more efficient.